 It was never the case that Sweden often dominated Denmark in the head-to-head series as Sweden also had two World Cup appearances in 1934 and 1938.
 Instead, the games in the 1930s were often entertaining and many times had high-scoring results.
 That includes Sweden's first game following its exit from the 1934 World Cup as Sweden faced Denmark in København and one of Sweden's players.

 In history, he is the third player ever to score in a World Cup qualifier when Sweden faced Estonia in 1933.
 Days after that qualifier, Bertil Ericsson scored twice to give Sweden a 2-0 lead.
-However, Denmark came back, with Eyolf Kleven scoring what would be the game-tying and game-winning goals as Denmark won 3-2.
-However, in 1934 Ericsson received the nickname Danskdödaren (Swedish: Danish killer) for the performance he had.
+However, Denmark returned with Eyolf Kleven scoring the game-tying, and game-winning goals as Denmark won 3-2.
+However, in 1934 Ericsson received the nickname Danskdödaren (Swedish: Danish killer) for his performance.
 Ericsson scored another four goals for Sweden in the 5-3 victory.

 Finally, in 1939 Sweden overcame an early goal by Denmark as four different goalscorers helped Sweden win 4-1 in another game in the Nordic Football Championships.
 Its next important match did not come until 1947 as World War II had halted the tournament.